Coastal Infrastructure Accounting

 1.1 Decision Use Cases

-Coastal infrastructure accounts support three critical categories of policy decisions:
+Coastal infrastructure accounts support three categories of policy decisions:

-Climate adaptation planning and monitoring: The 2025 SNA now treats climate change as "a major risk affecting current and future wellbeing"[5], requiring systematic measurement of adaptation responses.
-Coastal infrastructure accounts quantify adaptation investment flows (seawall raising, drainage improvement, mangrove restoration) and track the resulting changes in asset stocks.
-Where adaptation retrofits extend the useful life of existing infrastructure under changed climate conditions, the accounts distinguish between consumption of fixed capital under original design assumptions and revised depreciation schedules reflecting enhanced capacity.
-This information feeds directly into the national climate adaptation monitoring frameworks described in TG-2.8 Climate Indicators, enabling countries to track progress toward SDG target 13.1 (strengthen resilience to climate-related hazards) and report adaptation finance flows to UNFCCC processes.
+Climate adaptation planning and monitoring: Coastal infrastructure accounts quantify adaptation investment flows (seawall raising, drainage improvement, mangrove restoration) and track the resulting changes in asset stocks.
+Where adaptation retrofits extend the useful life of existing infrastructure, the accounts distinguish between consumption of fixed capital under original design assumptions and revised depreciation schedules.
+This feeds directly into TG-2.8 Climate Indicators, enabling countries to track SDG target 13.1 and report adaptation finance to UNFCCC processes.
+The 2025 SNA now treats climate change as "a major risk affecting current and future wellbeing."[5]

 1.2 Upward Connections

-TG-2.9 Disaster Risk: Coastal infrastructure provides the first line of defense against coastal hazards.
-Infrastructure extent and condition accounts compiled here feed directly into the exposure and vulnerability assessments in TG-2.9.
-The monetary value of seawalls, breakwaters, and engineered drainage systems represents exposed produced capital in hazard zones; simultaneous degradation of protective infrastructure and coastal ecosystems compounds disaster risk.
-The integration point is the combined presentation of produced infrastructure assets and ecosystem assets providing equivalent protection services, enabling calculation of total protective capacity and identification of protection gaps.
+TG-2.9 Disaster Risk: Infrastructure extent and condition compiled here feed directly into exposure and vulnerability assessments.
+The combined presentation of produced and ecosystem protective assets enables calculation of total protective capacity and identification of protection gaps.

-TG-3.1 Asset Accounts: This Circular applies the general asset accounting framework from TG-3.1 to the specific case of coastal infrastructure, demonstrating how to populate physical and monetary asset accounts for structures classified under AN1122 (Other structures) in the SNA asset classification.
-The worked examples in Section 3.7 illustrate the full compilation chain from source data (construction permits, port authority financial statements, remote sensing of land reclamation) through to balanced asset accounts with opening stocks, capital formation, depreciation, and closing stocks.
+TG-3.1 Asset Accounts: This Circular applies the TG-3.1 framework to coastal infrastructure, populating physical and monetary asset accounts for AN1122 structures.
+The worked examples in Section 3.7 illustrate the full compilation chain.

 2. Requirements